panchalsagar1815/E-commerce-Data-Analysis/README.md

 **Actions to increase conversion rates:**

 4. Preconfigure the home page with the products identified in the most viewed and most sold analysis.
-5. Work on products with high cart abandonment rate.
+5. Work on products with a high cart abandonment rate.
 6. Work on products that are highly viewed but rarely purchased and on products that are highly purchased but rarely viewed.

 **Actions to increase cross-selling:**